Policy Framework Policy

 Purpose

-The Policy Framework Policy ensures that all University policy documents are developed, reviewed, amended and applied and in a consistent and transparent way, and outline key responsibilities.
+To ensure that policy documents are developed, reviewed, amended and applied in a consistent and transparent way, and to outline key responsibilities.

-The Policy Framework Procedures and document templates show how policy documents are to be developed.
+The Policy Framework Procedures (Procedures) and document templates specify how policy documents are to be developed.

 Background

-To help people to understand specific requirements and to support compliance, the University needs to present policy documents that are:
+To help University members to understand the specific requirements and to support compliance, the University needs to present policy documents that are:

 • clear